We're live on Product Hunt right now! Come support our launch

 Businesses that know the value of user-generated content (UGC) definitely have a competitive advantage.
 People share UGC all over the internet and most consumers seem to trust it more than advertising.

-One thing Spotify taught us is that you can nudge users to share content that feels user-generated just by giving them shareable, personalized visual assets (hello, Spotify’s annual stats showcase: Wrapped).
+Spotify taught us that you can nudge users to share content that feels user-generated just by giving them shareable, personalized visual assets (hello, Spotify’s annual stats showcase: Wrapped).

 Spotify’s data visualizations are essentially personalized snapshots of user activity that can be used to celebrate milestones and achievements (or even music taste).
 So, if you’re looking to replicate their success, the more shareable, visually appealing, and customizable your data analytics are, the more reach it will give to your product.